LLNL/radiuss-ci/docs/index.rst

 Documentation of the CI infrastructure developed for RADIUSS projects.

-RADIUSS CI is a-sub project from the RADIUSS initiative focusing on sharing resource and documentation on Continuous Integration among RADIUSS projects.
+RADIUSS CI is a sub-project from the RADIUSS initiative focusing on sharing resource and documentation regarding Continuous Integration among RADIUSS projects.

 .. note::
    LLNL's RADIUSS project (Rapid Application Development via an Institutional